 These fluctuations are often measured using the real gross domestic product.

 There are four main stages in a business cycle:

-Economic Growth an increase in the amount of goods and services produced per head of the population over a period of time.
+Economic Growth an increase in the number of goods and services produced per head of the population over a period of time.